 Moving Bathroom Fixtures is Common

-Moving fixtures in a bathroom is common, especially when the original builders failed to design the bathroom right, or when you’re remodeling an adjacent room in the house that requires to have the bathroom redesigned.
+Moving fixtures in a bathroom are common, especially when the original builders failed to design the bathroom right, or when you’re remodeling an adjacent room in the house that requires to have the bathroom redesigned.
 Sometimes, toilets can be placed in awkward places, inches away from showers or facing bathroom doors, leading to poor bathroom spacing practices.

 Other times, too many things will be crammed in a small space.
-For example, a poorly-designed bathroom will cram in a shower, tub, sink, toilet and shelves in a tiny space where people will barely be able to dry off after a shower.
+For example, a poorly-designed bathroom will cram in a shower, tub, sink, toilet, and shelves in a tiny space where people will barely be able to dry off after a shower.
 Whatever your reason is, you’re confident you can design the bathroom better.

 The bottom line – moving a toilet, shower, bathtub or sink are not DIY tasks, especially if you’re installing new flooring and tearing down or building walls.
 If you are switching out the flooring, there’s no better time than now to move the fixtures while the floor is ripped up, rather than later when the new flooring is already installed.